Moudja Sié Ouattara: Career

 Having joined from Paris FC in 2017, Ouattara signed his first professional contract for Bordeaux in June 2020, a deal lasting until June 2023.
 On 2 January 2022, he made his professional debut for the club in a 3–0 Coupe de France loss to Brest.

 On 13 June 2022, Ouattara signed for Championnat National side Cholet.

+On 26 August 2024, Ouattara signed a two-year contract with Tondela in Portugal.
+Tondela announced his name as Ouattara Moudjatovic.